TianyunYoung/Model-Fingerprint/README.md

 # Model-Fingerprint
-This is the code for the paper "Model Synthesis for Zero-shot Model Attribution".
+This is the code for the paper "Model Synthesis for Zero-shot Model Attribution, TMM 2025".
 In this paper, we train a model fingerprint extractor based on a large number of synthetic models that mimic the fingerprint patterns of real-world generative models.
 The fingerprint extractor generalizes well on real-world generative models in the open enrironment that are not included in training.

 ## Train Model Fingerprint Extractor Based-on Synthetic Models